nile4000/swimpoint/README.md

 - Ensure the robustness of the app, with potential offline functionality.

 ### Out of Scope
-- Development of additional hardware or external devices.
+- Development of additional hardware, platforms or external devices.
 - Integration of complex navigation systems using GPS in areas with poor signal reception (given GPS limitations underwater).
 - Comprehensive analysis of performance data (e.g., training statistics) – the focus is solely on course correction.